Reverse T3 Treatment Guide + How to “Flush” it out of Your Body & Start Feeling Better

 When it comes to thyroid conversion we only want to focus on a few certain nutrients:

 The two primary supplements that you should focus on are Zinc and Selenium.
-Both of these supplements have been scientifically shown to INCREASE T4 to T3 conversion, thereby DECREASING reverse T3 levels.
+Both of these supplements have been shown in some clinical studies (12) to increase T4 to T3 conversion, thereby potentially decreasing reverse T3.

-We aren't as concerned about supplements to promote thyroid production because that isn't the problem with conversion issues (it may be for some but not for the majority).
+We aren't as concerned about supplements to promote thyroid production (such as Iodine and L-Tyrosine) because that isn't the problem with conversion issues (it may be for some but not for the majority).